TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Poison.md

 <br />

-If we take a closer look at the URL that gave us access to the `base64-encoded` password, there can be a good place to test a LFI (Local File Inclusion).
+If we take a closer look at the URL that gave us access to the base64-encoded password, it appears to be a good candidate for testing LFI (Local File Inclusion).

 <br />